 Discover the breathtaking scenery of Alaska cruising up the Inside Passage.
 Photo: Wendy Nordvik-Carr©

-One of the top things to do on Alaskan cruise is to enjoy a spectacular sunset.
+One of the top things to do on an Alaskan cruise is to enjoy a spectacular sunset.
 Sunsets in Alaska brilliantly reflect off the ocean waters of the Inside Passage.
 Photo Credit: Wendy Nordvik-Carr©

 Top things to do in Alaska